sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/creating-workflows.rst

 Creating Workflows
 ------------------

-Fire Insights enables users to define end-to-end workflows for data pipelining, leveraging, pre-packaged nodes for common ETL and Machine Learning Models.
+Sparkflows enables users to define end-to-end workflows for data pipelining, leveraging, pre-packaged nodes for common ETL and Machine Learning Models.
 Workflows are then saved and executed to produce result.

-Fire Insights provides a very intuitive and user-friendly editor to achieve the same.
+Sparkflows provides a very intuitive and user-friendly editor to achieve the same.

 Step 1 : Define New Workflow
 ===============